 Protecting Students and Staff, Improving Learning

-- Safe and modernized school buildings.
+1. Safe and modernized school buildings.
 The N.J.
 Legislature made available almost $4 billion in bonding authority for school facilities projects.
-Governor Chris Christie stalled funding for construction and renovation projects.
-It is imperative we begin work without delay.
+Governor Chris Christie stalled funding for construction and renovation projects, and the resulting backlog has not been addressed.
+It is imperative we invest without delay.